last updated 5 February 2012

 LINK

-East India Register and Army List as a member of the Madras Invalid Establishment (/ 1st NVB) - immediately above him in the list is Capt Napleton Beaver who is four year's short of marrying Thomas' daughter Jane Catherine Theophilia (see below).
+again in the East India Register and Army List as a member of the Madras Invalid Establishment (/ 1st NVB) - immediately above him in the list is Capt Napleton Beaver, serial breeder, who is still four year's short of marrying Thomas' daughter Jane Catherine Theophilia.

 LINK

-Planter, marries Charlotte Sophia Jane Nasky Rehling, the widow of Augustus Johan Adolph Rehling, who is some 10 years older than Samuel, in Madras.
-Her maiden name was Jansen and a comment on the hand written family tree says "Danish".
-She and Adolph have had 3 boys together.
-It still seems a bit odd to have a ggg-grandmother
+Indigo Planter, marries Charlotte Sophia Jane Nosky (sometimes Nasky) Rehling, the widow of Augustus Johan Adolph Rehling in Madras.
+She is some 10 years older than Samuel.
+Charlotte's maiden name was Jansen and she was Danish.
+We also have a copy the record of her first marriage to Adolph in Calcutta Cathedral in 1837.
+She and Adolph had 3 boys together before he died.

 9 March 1850, Mary Henrietta Locke (to become Francis Middlecoat's desperately unhappy wife) born in Nellore.